cewarkentin/School_District_Analysis/README.md

 ### School-level metrics

 The same metrics as above, broken down by data for each school in the district.
-Additionally, each school is described by its budget per student and its student population size compared to other district schools.
+Additionally, each school is described by its budget per student.

 ![Deliverable_2_-_per_school_summary_df](https://github.com/cewarkentin/School_District_Analysis/blob/main/Images/Deliverable%202%20-%20per%20school%20summary%20df.png)